henrypetry/api.checkwx.com-examples/README.md

 * One HTML example written using Javascript
 * One HTML example written using jQuery
+* One HTML example written using jQuery with ICAO form input
 * One HTML example written using PHP
-* All examples produce the same sample output shown below
+* All examples produce the sample output shown below, some with more data if available

 ### Notes